Planning and Preparation Can Prevent Stress & Mishaps

-You may not be able to take a vacation from rheumatoid arthritis (RA), but you can certainly take a vacation with RA.
-The key to traveling with RA is preparation.
+You may not be able to take a vacation from your disease, but you can certainly take a vacation with it!
+The key to traveling successfully is preparation.
 A little planning and preparation can prevent a lot of stress and many travel mishaps.
 Do your homework ahead of time to ensure you have a safe, healthy, stress-free trip.

 Before You Travel